BjornL1/heritage-housing2/README.md

     - We will plot the significant variables against price development.

-  Business requirement 2: Classification, Regression, Cluster, Data analysis
+  Business requirement 2: Regression, Cluster, Data analysis

    - We want to predict the house prices.
    - We want to create a regression model.